CPCLab/lister/README.md

     - Annotation is done using brackets and double colon `(: :)`

-    - Annotation example: `(:This comment will be totally invisible in the docx output file:)`.
+    - Annotation example: `(:This comment's bracket will be invisible in the docx output file, but the text content will be kept:)`.

 - *Conditionals and iterations handling*.